The first time I did a tv interview back in…2015?, the reporter told me about this park and that it was a “Must see!”

 There’s a fancy-pants building with bathrooms and a restaurant, activities going on (check out the links below), and equipment to rent (skates, snowshoes, cross-country skis, magic carpets, momentum-powered bikes, bikes adapted for people with visual or mobility impairments, and tandem bicycles!)

-Sit beside the lake (a water retention basin that is quite picturesque!), have a picnic, look at the artwork, cross the bridge(s), play in the playground, and skip through the beautiful splash pad where you can also borrow a water chair for people with reduced mobility.
+Sit beside the lake (a water retention basin that is quite picturesque!), have a picnic, look at the artwork, cross the bridge(s), play in the playground, and skip through the beautiful splash pad where you can also borrow a water chair (14 and 16 inches) for people with reduced mobility.

 Things to note:

--The splash pad hours are listed HERE, they should be 8am to 9pm.
+-According to the city, the splash pad hours are 8am to 9pm.
 Touch the sensor to turn on the water sequence.

 -Parking is free and available in front of the chalet on Davis or on Julien-Bouthilier.